Financial-Times/ft-poller/README.md

 architecture](http://martinfowler.com/articles/microservices.html), where many
 discrete modules, APIs etc. need to be assembled by a presentation tier before being rendered out to the client (as HTML, JSON etc.).

+This pattern (of asynchronous fetching) allows the presentation tier to focus on building a response from existing data (in memory) and sending it back out the front door as quickly as possible.

 ### Usage